xrpsymbol/xrpsymbol.github.io/README.md

 ## XRP Symbol

 In order for XRP to be perceived as a currency, it needs its own symbol.
-This repository intends to allow collaboration to create the ubiquitious XRP Ledger symbol that we can use to display the amount of XRP.
+This repository intends to allow collaboration to create the ubiquitious XRP units symbol that we can use to display the amount of XRP.

 Please open a pull request or submit tickets with suggestions.